-Who Is ‘Southern Charm’ Whitney Sudler-Smith’s Latest?
-Is It For Real Or For TV?
+Who Is ‘Southern Charm’ Whitney Sudler-Smith’s Latest Love?
+For Real Or For TV?

 A post shared by Whitney Sudler-Smith (@wsudlersmith) on

 But what really happened to the relationship of Southern Charm‘s Whitney Sudler-Smith and Larissa Marolt?
-Larissa got over the first big hurdle, as Whitney’s mama Patsy liked her, and has stressed that she really wants grandchildren, and as her only child, Whitney, approaches 50, she fears she is running out of time.
+Larissa got over the first big hurdle, as Whitney’s mama Patsy liked her and has stressed that she really wants grandchildren.
+Her only child Whitney approaches 50, and she fears she is running out of time.
 But OE24 says that Larissa Marolt is not spilling the tea on Whitney.
 Marolt said that the long distance relationship was no longer working for her.

 “I am very vocal.
 There are so many handsome men, but the most beautiful are bored me.”